 Students who need to complete prerequisites before they are eligible to change majors may submit a petition for a transition semester.
 Generally, only one transition semester is allowed.
 You can submit paperwork to change majors at any time.
 If approval isn't given until after the fifth day of classes, the change will not become effective until the following semester.

 Consult the official list of minors to see the options and requirements.
 All students are eligible to select a minor at the end of their freshman year.
 To declare a minor you should fill out the statement of intent to pursue a minor, have it signed by the program advisor, and turn it in to the FAA Office of Undergraduate Academic Affairs.
 If your circumstances change and you are no longer pursuing that minor, complete and submit the minor's modification form.
-The Office of the Provost maintains detailed instructions on declaring a minor.

 If you intend to pursue two degrees you must meet the following requirements: